Laura and Matthew’s woodland-themed wedding was filled with personal and thoughtful touches.

 Laura and Matt chose to have George Simpson sing and play acoustic guitar as guests arrived, during the ceremony, the drinks reception and the wedding breakfast.

 >“It really added that special touch to a truly beautiful wedding day”

 For their first dance, the newlyweds chose ‘Still Falling For You’ by Ellie Goulding.
 A DJ filled the dancefloor for the rest of the evening, finishing with a grand finale when he played Laura and Matt’s favourite alternative and rock music back-to-back for the last 30 minutes of the night.

 “It was a great end to the evening, where all the remaining guests got up on the dancefloor and rocket out!”

-Much to the delight of their guests, Galloping Gourmet served up a mouth-watering hog roast in the evening.
+Much to the delight of their guests, the expert on-site catering team served up a mouth-watering dish in the evening.